WestCoastInformatics/wci-terminology-service-in-5-minutes/bash-examples/README.md

 * curl must be installed ([Download cURL](https://curl.haxx.se/dlwiz/))
 * jq must be installed ([Download jq](https://stedolan.github.io/jq/download/))

-The various scripts make use of the local `url.env` file to define the endpoint URL.
+The various scripts make use of the local `url.env` file to define the API URL.

+When using a url.env that points to an instance (such as https://wci.terminology.tools) that requires authentication, the login.sh script must first be used to obtain an access token.

+If running against a local server with authentication disabled, use "guest" as the access token value.

 Test Scripts
 ------------